bookingactivities/booking-activities/readme.txt

 == Changelog ==

-= 1.9.4 =
+= 1.10.0 =
+* Feature - Automatically reschedule the bookings when you move a booked event in the calendar editor
+* Feature - Send a notification to your customers when you move a booked event in the calendar editor
+* Feature - Send a notification to your customers when you delete a booked event (or group of events) from the calendar editor
+* Feature - Add an option to unbind occurences of repeated events: Unbind the next occurrences (including the selected one)
+* Feature - Add an option to unbind occurences of repeated events: Unbind each occurrence
+* Tweak - Only future bookings are cancelled when a group of events or a repeated event is deleted from the calendar editor
 * Tweak - Events can now always be resized in the calendar editor.
-The option to allow resizing per activity has been removed from the activities settings.
+The option to allow resizing per activity has been removed from the activities settings
+* Tweak - Add reschedule notifications tags {booking_old_start_raw} and {booking_old_end_raw}
+* Fix - Dialogs were disappearing after resizing or when multiple dialogs were opened
+* Fix - Bookings count was incorrect after unbinding a repeated event until the page was refreshed
+* Dev - Move and resize actions are now merged into a single action: UpdateEventDates.
+Duplicate action has now its own separate action: bookactiDuplicateEvent.
+* Dev - Remove some unused functions
+* Dev - Start removing dependencies between bookings and events (group)
+* Dev - Allow full datetime in "from" and "to" bookings filters code instead of date only

 = 1.9.3 - 2021/02/10 =
 * Feature - Option to hide events availability, set the threshold in Booking Activities > Booking forms > your form > Calendar settings > Display Tab